 If you are reading this article hoping to find out how to punish your dog for jumping up, finally ending the debate on which correction is most effective, you’re about to be sorely disappointed.
 I don’t recommend giving your dog a swift knee to the chest to wind them, nor do I recommend shooting them with a water gun, nor blinding them with lemon juice.
 I certainly don’t want you to grab their paws and squeeze hard until they cry out in pain.
-Don’t bother with a shock collar either, same goes for yelling at them, rolling them on their back, and anything else some guy at the park came up with too, even if he saw it on TV, or he’s pretty sure that’s what worked for his dog.
+Don’t bother with a shock collar either, same goes for yelling at them, rolling them on their back, and anything else some guy at the park came up with too, even if he saw it on TV and he’s pretty sure that’s what worked for his dog.
 Let’s move forward with steps you can take that will make a difference in your dog’s behaviour, without unwanted consequences.

 Step 1: Realize that your dog does things for a reason